tristan-88/TipsyStack/User-Stories.md

      * When I'm on the `/Cocktail-Q`, `/Cocktail-Q/:id`, or `/users/:id/Cocktail-Q `pages:
         * I can press "Edit" to make lasting changes to Cocktail-Q that I have written.
              * So that I can trim, add-on as I desired in my Cocktail-Q and fixed any error if need be.

+ ### Deleting Cocktail-Q
+ * As a logged in user, I want to have the ability to delete my Cocktail-Q by clicking a Delete button associated with the Cocktail-Q anywhere that Cocktail-Q is displayed.
+    * When I'm on the `/Cocktail-Q`, `/Cocktail-Q/:id`, or `/users/:id/Cocktail-Q` pages:
+         * I can click "Delete" to permanently delete a Cocktail-Q I have posted.
+              * So that when I realize I shouldn't have publicly said something or thinking it lost is relevancy, I can easily remove it.